lucas7788/gitbookdoc/restfulapi.md

 This document describes the restful api format for the http/https used in the Onchain Ontology.

 ## Restful API list
 ### 1.Get the generate block time
+return the time required to create a new block
 ##### Get
 ```
 /api/v1/node/generateblocktime
 ```